 These cards also contain...

 The groups identified in the yellow rectangle provide information mainly about the realm of the image.
-In the example the diamond belongs to the mineral and object kingdom group.
+In the example, the diamond belongs to the mineral-and-object realm.

-There are 8 ( 1: The animal kingdom _ 2: The plant kingdom _ 3: Objects or the mineral kingdom _ 4: Places (habitats)_ 5: Human beings _ 6: Works of the imagination, history, myths and legends _ 7: Landscapes or events _ 8: Energy).
+There are 8 groups (1: The animal kingdom _ 2: The plant kingdom _ 3: Objects or the mineral kingdom _ 4: Places (habitats) _ 5: Human beings _ 6: Works of the imagination, history, myths, and legends _ 7: Landscapes or events _ 8: Energy).

 D_02: Reminder: illustrations are used to describe dreams.